Wesmania/vish/docs.md

 You should create register sets and bind shortcuts in your `fish_user_key_bindings` function.

+### Parametrized registers

+You can create special, read-only registers parametrized by a letter or a number.
+Use these functions for that:
+* `_vish_make_num_param_register key fn`
+* `_vish_make_param_register key fn`
+Once that is done, performing `<leader><foo><key>` will call fn with `foo` as an argument, store its output in register 0, set the active register to register 0 and stay in command selection mode.
+In other words, you can perform e.g. `<leader>xka` to get a register k parametrized by x, store it in register 0 and append it to commandline.

 ## Security

 Register sets are just universal environment variables, so anything running as your user can modify them.
 It's especially a concern when using key sequences that execute register contents - DON'T use these if you don't trust your environment.